Config as Code (opslevel.yml)

 Resyncing the opslevel.yml

-If a config file error occurs due to a change elsewhere (ex. a service dependency has been renamed or alias has been deleted), the Resync button can be used to update the service with the latest fetched opslevel.yml after making the necessary change (ex. add the referenced alias to the correct service).
+If a config file error occurs due to a change elsewhere (ex. a component dependency has been renamed or alias has been deleted), the Resync button can be used to update the component with the latest fetched opslevel.yml after making the necessary change (ex. add the referenced alias to the correct component).
 This can be more convenient in some cases instead of unnecessary commits to trigger OpsLevel to re-evaluate the opslevel.yml.

 version: 1